-If you would like to discuss a security assessment for your department/building, please call 863-1438 for additional information.
+If you would like to discuss a security assessment for your department/building, please call 401-863-9593 for additional information.

 U-Lock or U-Lose Bike Registration and U-Lock Upgrade: This campaign was developed in response to a bicycle theft crime trend on campus.
-There was a substantial increase in bike thefts in 2016 from previous years.
-Crime data and analysis showed that the contributing factor to these thefts was that bikes stolen were locked with a cable lock or not locked at all.
+Crime data and analysis shows that the contributing factor to thefts are that bikes stolen were locked with a cable lock or not locked at all.
 The U-Lock or U-Lose program was designed to inform the community members about the crime trend, get members to register their bikes to show ownership and by registering their bikes they could upgrade their cable lock to a new U-Lock.
 The department purchases a number of U-Locks and are available on a first come first serve basis to all Brown students.
 If you have questions regarding the crime trend or would like to participate in the program check our website calendar or call 401-863-9593.